Birkenhead Corporation Tramways

 Birkenhead Tramways Small Shield Cap Badge

-Birkenhead Corporation Tramways municipal shield cap badge — nickel.
+Birkenhead Corporation Tramways municipal-device cap badge — nickel.
 Photo courtesy of Dave Wilkinson.

 Birkenhead Corporation Tramways Tram No 20 at Woodside